 Fans of Burley are going to seriously dig the Burley D’Lite single and double bike trailers.
 They’re gorgeous.
 They’re rugged.
 They’re sooo easy to use!
 Basically, the D’Lite checks all the boxes on your wish list, and then some.
 Read our review below for all the details!

-**UPDATE: As of January 2021, Burley has discontinued the Burley D’Lite double and single trailers.
-They are now available as the Burley D’Lite X, with a few minor upgrades – you can read that review here.
+**UPDATE: As of January 2021, the Burley D’Lite double and single trailers are now available as the Burley D’Lite X, with a few minor upgrades – you can read that review here.
 Or if you can still find an older D’Lite on Amazon, keep reading below!

 Burley D’Lite Review